 A painful lump behind the ear can be quite scary to experience as you don’t really know what the cause could be.
 Some causes are non-threatening and need simple solutions, while others require medical attention.
-This is why it’s so important to have a lump behind the ear checked out to figure out which method of treatment you require.
+This is why it’s so important to have a lump checked out to figure out which method of treatment you require.

 An abscess is a collection of pus typically caused by a bacterial infection.
 An abscess can occur in any part of the body, including behind the ear.
 There are two main types of abscesses: skin abscesses and internal abscesses.